noahehall/theBookOfNoah/0current/aws/0networking.md

   - makes use of internal AWS routing infrastructure
   - connections can span regions

-- DHCP option set: create your own DHCP options
+- DHCP option set: dynamic host configuration protocol
+  - pass config info to hosts on a TCP/IP network
+    - e.g. domain name, domain name server, etc
   - e.g. specify your own DNS servers
   - a VPC can only have 1 DHCP option set